puredrinkology/website/content/recipes/cafe-savoy/index.md

   \ liking by adding simple syrup, but remember, the coffee should be the star.
 Garnish\
   \ with a coffee bean or a sprinkle of cinnamon for a touch of elegance. "
 base_spirit: brandy
-category: cafe
+category: cocktail
 collection: null
 date: '2024-09-23'
 description: "The Caf\xE9 Savoy, a creamy blend of coffee, milk, Triple Sec, and brandy,\
   \ belongs to the Coffee Cocktail family.
 Its origin is likely rooted in the early\
   \ 20th century, a time when coffee-based drinks were gaining popularity.
 The Savoy\
   \ Hotel in London, known for its sophisticated atmosphere, could have been its namesake. "
-family: ''
+family: 'creme'
 flavor_description: 'The Cafe Savoy offers a balanced and complex flavor profile.
   The coffee provides a rich, robust base, while the milk adds a creamy sweetness.
   The Triple Sec contributes citrusy notes and a subtle orange blossom aroma, perfectly complementing the brandy''s warm, smooth character.
 The result is a sophisticated and satisfying drink that''s both invigorating and comforting. '
-fullname: The Cafe Savoy Cafe
+fullname: The Cafe Savoy Coffee
 glass: Coffee mug
 has_alcohol: true
 ingredients: